 Divorce or separation can be quite daunting, particularly from a financial perspective.
 When two people commence a relationship or marry, they often merge their assets and income.
-When they separate, it can put a strain on the parties financially as they each move on to be supporting households on their own.
-When parties go through a separation or divorce, in most cases there will need to be adjustments made when it comes to expenses.
-Financially, life will not be the same as it was when you were married, but you can look forward to finding your independence.
+When they separate, it can put a strain on the parties financially as they each move on to support households on their own.
+When parties go through a separation or divorce, in most cases, adjustments will need to be made to expenses.
+Financially, life will not be the same as when you were married, but you can look forward to finding your independence.
 This can be a harsh reality for some people, especially if they have been used to a certain standard of living.

-To create a budget, you firstly need to work out your income.
+To create a budget, you first need to work out your income.
 To do this, add the various sources of income that you receive each week, fortnight or month.
 These may include:

 - Spousal maintenance;

 - Child support;

 - Centrelink benefits.

 You may have other sources in addition to those listed above.
 Add them all together and write the figure down as a monthly total income.